wavesplatform/docs.wavesplatform/docs/en/waves-node/node-troubleshoothing-pdf.md

 ## Node does not achieve height and does not respond to requests

 * Make sure that the node is running.
-If the command `ps aux | egrep '[w]aves'` returns empty output, run the with the following command:
+If the command `ps aux | egrep '[w]aves'` returns empty output, run the node with the following command:

    ```bash
    sudo systemctl start waves